-A Missouri Court of Appeals has held that the triggering event for insurance coverage purposes in a civil rights action based on wrongful arrest and incarceration occurred upon the date of arrest, when the underlying criminal action was instituted.
+A Missouri appellate court has held that the triggering event for insurance coverage purposes in a civil rights action based on wrongful arrest and incarceration occurred upon the date of arrest, when the underlying criminal action was instituted.
 City of Lee's Summit v.
 Missouri Public Entity Risk Management, 2012 WL 6681961 (Mo.
 App.
 Ct.
 Dec.
 26, 2012).